CarlYChern/CryptoClustering/README.md

 ## What it does

 * Classify cyrptocurrencies according to their fluctuations across six various time frames.
-* Find the best value for.
+* Find the best value for k.
 * Cluster cryptocurrencies with K-Means.
 * Optimize clusters with PCA.
 * Find the best value for k using the PCA data.